-BSPB 2020 Forage Maize and Biogas (AD) Maize Descriptive Lists - PDF version and XLS version
+BSPB 2021 Forage Maize and Biogas (AD) Maize Descriptive Lists

 The BSPB Forage Maize Crop Group organises independent Descriptive List testing for forage maize varieties, financed by the BSPB and managed by NIAB.
 The List aims to compare major maize varieties in the UK market place across the key growing locations of the UK, comparison is made on crop dry matter, crop yield, quality characteristics of starch and energy and finally agronomic dataForage Maize such as lodging.